wlswotmd/gef/FAQ.md

     * It needs python3-support.

 ## Are future development plans listed somewhere?
-No. I develop this forked GEF freely.
+No, I develop this forked GEF freely.

 # About reporting, etc.